 Discover how to incorporate sustainability into your existing degree program at the new Sustainability Education Resource Centre.
 The Sustainability Student Advisor will help explore your course and program options, provide one-on-one assistance, and offer further resources on co-curricular opportunities to a more sustainability-oriented education.

-The Sustainability Ambassadors Peer Program is a sustainability education outreach activity of the UBC Sustainability Initiative (USI) Teaching, Learning, & Research Office.
-Volunteer Ambassadors work with the Sustainability Student Advisor as part of a team to deliver sustainability programming to fellow students on UBC's Vancouver campus.
+The Sustainability Ambassadors is a sustainability education outreach activity of the UBC Sustainability Initiative (USI) Teaching, Learning, & Research Office.
+Volunteer Ambassadors work with the Sustainability Student Engagement Manager as part of a team to deliver sustainability programming to fellow students on UBC's Vancouver campus.
 They also network with student groups on campus to promote sustainability education.

 UBC Reads Sustainability is an exciting program that brings well-known sustainability authors to our campus to engage in a campus-wide discussion